nabto/nabto-embedded-sdk/examples/heat_pump/README.md

 to have physical access to the device.
 In this case access can also often be obtained by doing a factory reset of the device.
 A password requires the person wanting access to know some secret.

+### WIP IAM 2.0
+IAM configuration

+Users can pair with the device, it requires either a pairing password or a press on a button on the device.

+Roles:

+Unknown,
+Admin,
+guest.

+If a user is locally with the heatpump, the app can scan for the heatpump and the user can pair with the heatpump using a button press on the heatpump.

+If a user is remote from the heatpump, the app can use the passowrd pairing approach.

+### Invite a user to the heatpump.

+    1. Create a new pairing token
+    3. create a pairing link and send it to the person which is invited.
+    4. The user password pairs with the heatpump providing a password and a username.

+This needs an attribute on the newly created user which is a pairing password.

+${user.PairingPassword}

+### Pair with a local heatpump.

+    1. Scan and connect to the heatpump locally.
+    2. Use button pairing and wait for a press on a button before allowing the new connection.

+If this is the first user the user gets admin rights.
+If this is not the first user the user gets the role as guest.

+### Remote pair with a heatpump.

+    1. Use the pairing token provided by the heatpump.
+    2. Password pair with the heatpump, without specifying a username.

+This could use a password which us stored in the environment for the iam system.

+${env.PairingPassword}

+### Storage

+The heatpump iam policies and roles is static and should be stored statically inside the system.

+The users is stored dynamically in a file as e.g. json.